Night buses in London: N72

 Route N72 commenced operating on 5 September 1999 between East Acton and Roehampton.
 It ceased on 24 April 2004 when route 72 was converted to 24-hour operation.
-With the closure of Hammersmith Bridge, it was reintroduced on 18 May 2019.
+With the closure of Hammersmith Bridge, it was reintroduced on 18 May 2019 with a routing via Putney Bridge.

+On 13 December 2025, following a public consultation, route N72 was rerouted to additionally serve the White City Estate.